contensis/docs-management-dotnet/security/users/check-group-memberships.md

 ## By group name

-Checks the user's group membership by the group name.
+Checks the user is a member of the specified group.

 ### Syntax